Meet Our AP Team

 Jarvis and Velvet spend the majority of their days together at the Alternative Provision.
 They go on dog walks with the students and are partial to grooming and tummy rubs!
 Jarvis & Velvet assist in some therapy sessions as well.
 They have also completed phobia work with individuals who have approached us having dog phobias and wanted to combat these.

 Jarvis and Velvet are both a huge part of the team and are loved by all the team, students and clients!
 In their spare time, they enjoy long walks in the countryside, playing with their toys together and having cuddles (Jarvis also enjoys chasing flies).

 Image shows Bella (our guest therapy dog), Velvet and Jarvis.

 Our much loved animals form a vital part of our team!
-Part of the students' days with us includes animal care for the mammals at our Alternative Provision site.
-We also have reptiles and invertebrates which make a guest appearance!
+Part of the students' days with us includes animal care for the mammals, reptiles and invertebrates at our Alternative Provision site.

-We have a Horse, Ponies, Pygmy Goats, Pigs, Meerkats, a Raccoon Dog, Guinea Pigs, Rabbits, Rats, Chinchillas, Ferrets, Leopard Tortoises, Terrapins, Royal Pythons, Corn Snakes, Bearded Dragons, Berber Skinks, Boa Constrictor, Albino Burmese Python, Coastal Carpet Python, Leopard Gecko, Crested Geckos, Tarantulas, Scorpions, Stick Insects, Giant African Millipedes, Giant African Snails, Cockroaches, African Bullfrog and Saddled Beetles.
+We have Horses, Ponies, Pygmy Goats, Pigs, a Raccoon Dog, Guinea Pigs, Rabbits, Rats, Chinchillas, Ferrets, Leopard Tortoises, Terrapins, Royal Pythons, Corn Snakes, Bearded Dragons, Berber Skinks, Boa Constrictor, Leopard Gecko, Crested Geckos, Tarantulas, Scorpions, Stick Insects, Giant African Millipedes, Giant African Snails, Cockroaches, African Bullfrog and Saddled Beetles.